alinGmail/LiveMockDoc/docs/expectation/create-a-matcher.md

 - `query`: the parameters in the request URL
 - `param`: the parameters in the request body

-livemock has 12 matcher comparator, which are:
+livemock has many matcher comparator, which are:

-  - `IS`:
+- `IS`: the request value is equal to the match value.
+- `IS_NOT`: the request value is not equal to the match value.
+- `CONTAINS`: the request value contain the match value.
+- `NOT_CONTAINS`: the request value not contain the match value.
+- `START_WITH`: the request value start with the match value.
+- `END_WITH`: the request value end with the match value.
+- `MATCH_REGEX`: the request value match the match value as a regex.
-  - `IS_NOT`: the method of the request, such as GET, POST, PUT, etc.
+- `NOT_MATCH_REGEX`: the request value not match the match value as a regex.
+- `SHOWED`: the request value was showed.
+- `NOT_SHOWED`: the request value was not showed.
-  - `CONTAINS`: the method of the request, such as GET, POST, PUT, etc.
+- `MATCH_GLOB`: the request value match the match value as a [glob pattern](<https://en.wikipedia.org/wiki/Glob_(programming)>).
-  - `NOT_CONTAINS`: the method of the request, such as GET, POST, PUT, etc.
+- `NO_MATCH_GLOB`: the request value match the match value as a [glob pattern](<https://en.wikipedia.org/wiki/Glob_(programming)>).

 Here are some examples of matchers: